Geogouz/Composite-Index-Modeler/README.md

 <a href="http://kivy.org/" target="_blank"><img align="right" width="64" src="http://kivy.org/logos/kivy-logo-black-64.png"/></a>
 CIM has been developed using an Open source Python library - [KIVY](http://kivy.org/), which can run on almost all operating systems (Linux, Windows, OS X, Android and iOS..).
-Running CIM from source code, requires Python 2.7 and kivy 1.9 to be installed.
+</br>Running CIM from source code, requires Python 2.7 and kivy 1.9.